AriFordsham/GHCWiki/records/declared-overloaded-record-fields.md

   Uses equality constraints on the instance to 'improve' types.
 - `Has` uses type family functions to manage type-changing update, which adds complexity -- see Implementer's view.
 - Multiple fields can be updated in a single expression (using familiar H98 syntax), but this desugars to nested updates, which is inefficient.
-- Pattern matching and record creation using data constructor prefix to { ... } work as per H98 (using DisambiguateRecordFields and friends).
+- Pattern matching and record creation using the data constructor prefixed to { ... } work as per H98 (using DisambiguateRecordFields and friends).

 .